Nothing in this World is More Important than Our Children

 While negotiation is a cost effective was to resolve child custody and child support issues, engaging in negotiation without any hope of settlement or with someone who is unreliable or irresponsible can unnecessarily cost significant sums of money and time with no benefit to you or your children.
 If you have any concerns that your former significant other may fit into one of the categories discussed above, be sure discuss these issues and options with your attorney.

-5. A complete proposal is best when negotiating.
+5. A complete proposal when negotiating.

 A thorough and detailed proposal being sent to the opposing party will minimize any potential miscommunication and minimize the risk of a possible settlement breaking down due to a disagreement regarding the “details” of a potential settlement.